 - There is now investment in “dark kitchens”, that is robotic production of meals.
 The effects this development will have on the system is as yet unknown.

 - Across the world, farmers scrape a living.
 Arguably, you can’t make a living from primary production.
 Hence agricultural subsidies exist in many countries.

 - But without primary production, we haven’t got a food system.

-Yet despite all the above, this complex supply chain all somehow configures itself so that a wide variety of food comes efficiently, seemingly effortlessly into our cities, so thee or me can tuck into a meal, perhaps the delicious-looking one in the image at the top of this blogpost.
+Yet despite all the above, this complex supply chain all somehow configures itself so that a wide variety of food comes efficiently, seemingly effortlessly into our cities, so anyone with enough money to pay for it can tuck into a good meal, perhaps the delicious-looking one in the image at the top of this blogpost.

 The map above is a second version created and published in this blogpost on 12th October after feedback from workshop participants.
 The numbers and letters on it are for reference purposes only when we/you talk about the processes involved.